• Skip to primary navigation

 paneer cubes on a wooden block

-What is paneer?
+What is Paneer?

-Paneer is a very popular cottage cheese used extensively in Indian cooking.
+Paneer is a popular Indian cottage cheese used extensively in Indian cooking.
 Unlike other varieties of cheese, it holds its shape when heated and doesn't melt.
 Since it is made from whole, full-fat milk, it has a rich, milky taste that still manages to be quite mild and pleasing.
 It absorbs the flavors of the sauce in which you add it, making it very versatile and adaptable.

 There will be no such accidents if you make paneer in the instant pot.
 If you do it right, the milk will not burn, and it will not spill over.
 Guaranteed!